mathwhiz1212/proxmox-notes/ZFS.md

 Run gdisk `/dev/sdX` type `o` (to write a new GPT table) then `hit enter`, and type `w` to write the data to the disk and `hit enter`.
 Type `y` and `hit enter` when it asks you to confirm y/n.

+You can wipe disks in the Proxmox web interface under `Node > Disks`, I think this is a wipe rather than deletion.
+Deleted data is typically recoverable, especially on SSDs.
+"Wiping" a drive generally refers to writing random bits of information over the entire drive more than once which makes it very hard to recover any data.
+That approach only works on old-style hard drives, not solid state drives.
+I don't know if the Proxmox wipe feature takes advantage of new tech that allows you to wipe SSDs or not.

 ### Creating a mirrored ZFS pool named `hardpool` using `/dev/sdb` and `/dev/sdc` :

 `zpool create hardpool mirror /dev/sdb /dev/sdc`